 Please join Kelly Gagliuso of Bernstein Shur and Paula-Lee Chambers of Watt, Tieder, Hoffar & Fitzgerald, L.L.P. for a three-part series discussing the fundamentals of construction bonding and claims processing.

 Learn about performance and payment bonds, general indemnity agreements, underwriting, bond riders and exclusions, as well as the rights and obligations of sureties, contractors and owners during the claims process.
-Don’t miss this rare opportunity to take a look inside the process from the surety’s perspective with an emphasis on New Hampshire and Maine.
+Don’t miss this rare opportunity to take a look inside the process from the surety’s perspective with an emphasis on New Hampshire and ME.

 Date: Tuesdays, June 8th, 15th & 22nd